In Minnesota's small tourist towns, there's trepidation over visitors

 Residents have been debating it on social media, inside stores and in their homes.
 Some suggested blocking the main thoroughfare of state Hwy.
 61 at the county border.
 Others deemed it OK to allow cabin owners in but not those seeking hotel rooms or other short-term lodging.
 Still others maintained that chasing people away was unrealistic and locals had no right to judge what compelled an outsider to head to Cook County.

-Similar scenarios are playing out in small vacation spots across the nation, from the Hamptons and other weekend get-a-way spots outside New York City to the rocky landscapes of Moab, Utah.
+Similar scenarios are playing out in small vacation spots across the nation, from the Hamptons and other weekend getaway spots outside New York City to the rocky landscapes of Moab, Utah.

 “We are not unique,” said Kjersti Vick, marketing and public relations director for the tourism promoter Visit Cook County, which paused its marketing.
 With so many questions still surrounding the virus, she said, “I wish we knew more … what is safe?
 What is OK?
 What is appropriate?”

 As information — and social pressure — developed in the past week, several resorts eventually announced that they would be closing over the weekend.
 Still, as of Friday, cars dotted parking lots at some resorts and a few skiers raced down the hills at Lutsen Mountains.
-Trucks pulling trailered snowmobiles were still heading north.
+Trucks pulling trailers with snowmobiles were still heading north.

 Cascade Vacation Rentals, a management service for people who rent out their houses and cabins, was among the first to decide to stop taking guests.
 Owner Mike Larson and his business partner encouraged other lodging businesses in Cook County to do the same.